MIL-STD 881D Outlined

 Such standards are critical in providing the government and contractor with a uniform and consistent approach to a program’s data structure.
 This assists with good communication between the two parties throughout the lifecycle of the program.
 The benefits of this standardized approach include clear segregation of the materiel item into its component parts, effective assignment of management and technical responsibilities, aid with the status tracking for all elements of the program’s cost, schedule and technical performance and consistent structure for the earned value management system.

-Above all else, these standards provide a clear starting point for program development down to and including level four of the WBS.
+Above all else, MIL-STD-881D standard provides a clear starting point for program development down to and including level four of the WBS.
 At the same time, they provide both unambiguous guidelines and flexibility for program managers below the forth level, so there are no restrictions when working to match the government reporting requirements with a realistic schedule that can be executed by the contractor.

 Free Download – WBS Structure Files

-For your convenience, we at Ten Six Consulting have created CSV files containing the complete 881 DiD WBS for each of the current defense systems.
+For your convenience, we at Ten Six Consulting have created CSV files containing the complete MIL-STD-881D WBS for each of the current defense systems.
 Click on the links below to download the CSV file you are interested in.

 The CSV files contain a simple two-column structure (Code and Description) for easy loading into such tools as Deltek Cobra, Deltek MPM, Primavera P6, Microsoft Project and of course Microsoft Excel.
 You can use these as the basis for a new schedule, EVMS code file or WBS Dictionary without having to type them in from scratch.